cj-mills/christianjmills/_posts/2021-7-29-Barracuda-PoseNet-Tutorial-V2-5.md

 ## Summary

 That is all we need to perform pose estimation when there is a single person in the input image.
-In the next post we will implement the post processing steps for multi-pose estimation.
+In the next post, we will implement the post processing steps for multi-pose estimation.